-In this article, we will take an in-depth look at both sides of the argument to better understand why people have such different opinions on this topic.
+In this article, we’ll look closely at both sides of the argument to understand why people have such different opinions on this topic.

 Defining “Sport” and Its Relation to Bodybuilding